isdk/isdk-lang-spec/README.md

 Notes:

-* There’s a configuration option in the AI script called `runSelfBeforeInitModule`, which determines whether the AI script should execute itself before running `$initializeExec`.
+* There’s a configuration option in the AI script called `runSelfBeforeInitializeExec`, which determines whether the AI script should execute itself before running `$initializeExec`.
 By default, this is set to `false`.

 #### Prompt configuration